NY Times Parenting article written by Norma Newton, I’m Darker than My Daughter. Here Is Why It Matters, references my work.

 Where did Katalina rest her hands?
 For how long?
 Did mom gasp out loud?
 Did Norma get angry?
 Was Norma more sad or shocked?

-My best work allows people to hear the own voices and silence the chatter.
+My best work allows people to hear their own voices and silence the chatter.

 My calling allows me to walk clients through pain, despair, fear or stalemate toward more enjoyable experiences.